Logo Voyage

 • Buffalo Boy is a steak house on Main St, open W-Su 3-11PM.

-• Leitrim has Barge Steakhouse, and Waves Restaurant within the Marina Hotel.
+• Leitrim has Barge Steakhouse and Sichuan Restaurant plus takeaways.

 Drink

-• Cryan's Bar on Bridge St has trad music and a great atmosphere.
+• Cryan's Bar within the hotel on Bridge St has trad music and a great atmosphere.

-• An Poitín Still on Main St also has a restaurant and accommodation.
+• An Poitín Still on Main St has a restaurant and accommodation.

 • Flynn's Bar is a grand old-style pub on Main St, open daily noon-11PM.